tobealive/docs/docs/concepts/types/references.md

 ```

 Now `foo_ptr` is a reference to `foo`.
-Note that you cannot change fields through this link as it is immutable.
+Note that you cannot change fields through this reference as it is immutable.

 You can take a mutable reference from a mutable variable with which to change fields: